-1.3.4.1 The components of the Millennium remote control system are shown in Figure 2.
-They include the Millennium Valve, RLX Control Handle, 50-foot twinline control hose and 4-foot long twinline control hoses, and all necessary fittings.

-1.3.4.2 The remote control system is an OSHA-required safety device.
+- 1.3.4.1 The components of the Millennium electric remote control system are shown in Figure 2.
+They include the Millennium Valve, RLX Control Handle, 50-foot control cord, 4-foot long twinline control hoses, and all necessary fittings - 1.3.4.2 The remote control system is an OSHA-required safety device.
 The control handle, located near the blast nozzle, is the activator for the remote control system.
 When the operator intentionally or unintentionally removes hand-held pressure from the remote control handle, the machine depressurizes, stopping air and abrasive flow through the nozzle.
-The remote control system "fails to safe", which means any interruption in the control-air circuit for reasons, such as a break in the line, the compressor stops running, or the operator drops the blast hose, the remote controls deactivate the blast machine.
+The remote control system "fails to safe", which means any interruption in the electro-pneumatic control circuit for any reasons such as a break in the cord, the compressor stops running, or the operator drops the blast hose, the remote controls deactivate the blast machine.